Gabrieldevelop/tasks.app/README.md

 1- Add background features.
 User could change the background of the site 2- Color change feature
 3- Fix large tasks bug
+4- Add icons to delete or update taks instead of native buttons